archit04/INTRODUCTION/README.md

 TECHNICAL STATS :computer:

 As I am new to this technical world, I have started learning c language.
-The domains of machine learning🤖 and ethical hacking  facsinates me a lot.
+The domains of machine learning🤖 and ethical hacking  fascinates me a lot.
 And I look forward towards excelling in these 2 particular domains.:raised_hands: